Eviction | State of Illinois Office of the Illinois Courts

 - For general information about evictions during this time, visit Illinois Legal Aid Online's Housing issues during the COVID-19 pandemic.

-Special Rules Regarding Eviction Cases During the Pandemic:
+Special Rules Regarding Eviction Cases

 - Courts may give parties more time to access rental assistance, legal aid, and mediation and continue any eviction matter for good cause shown.